 Preventing Injuries of Tendons and Ligaments

-The best way to prevent injuries to tendons and ligaments is to use precaution at all times.
+The best way to prevent injuries to tendons and ligaments is to use precautions at all times.
 This includes taking the following measures:

 - If your work requires repetitive movements, request ergonomic equipment.